The Dirt on Exclusion Clauses

-By Roy Nieuwenburg, K.C., Scott Lamb and Rosalie A. Clark
+By Roy Nieuwenburg, K.C. and Scott Lamb

 Exclusion clauses, contractual terms that restrict or limit the rights of a party to a contract, have received consideration by our courts particularly where such clauses place a restriction or limitation on an otherwise available statutory right.
 In order for an exclusion clause to be valid, the intent of the contracting parties to restrict or limit otherwise available rights must be clear.
 A recent decision from the Supreme Court of Canada, Earthco Soil Mixtures Inc. v.
 Pine Valley Enterprises Inc., 2024 SCC 20, confirms that parties should approach exclusion clauses cautiously as whether or not the intent of the parties to exclude an otherwise available right may not always be clear.